blindmonkey/programming-challenge/README.md

 Included is a minimal setup for [Pixi.js](https://github.com/pixijs/pixi.js), a 2D scene graph library that's GPU accelerated.
 If you've ever programmed ActionScript, it should look *very* familiar.
 The documentation can be found [here](https://pixijs.github.io/docs/index.html).
 Please use Pixi.js for all visualizations, UI, and interactions.

 To debug the application goto `View -> Toggle DevTools`.
 This will bring up the DevTools debugger.
 This is the standard DevTools that comes with Chrome.

+## Solution Usage Guide

+First, build and run the application as described above.
+Within the application:

+- use the "Start"/"Stop" buttons to pause and unpause the animation and movement logic
+- use the "Reset" button to reset both the arrow directions and the checker position
+- use the "Shuffle Arrows" button to rotate the arrows without moving the checker
+- use the "Switch to Constant Memory"/"Switch to Hash Map" button to control which algorithm should be used for edge/cycle detection
+- use the "Change Board Size" to change the board size to the new size specified in the text input fields to the left of the button
+- click the arrows in order to rotate them clockwise; however, only arrows that have stopped rotating may be clicked.

+Note: rotating any arrows and clicking any of the buttons (except for the "Start" and "Stop" buttons) will reset the algorithm state, making it behave as if the checker was just dropped onto the board.
+This is necessary because all these actions change the board state, thereby invalidating any state relevant to the algorithm.

+### Limitations
+Most of the limitations are centered around the fact that no accessibility hints are used, and keyboard interactivity (e.g. switching focus via tab, pressing enter to apply the value, etc) are not supported.
+Additionally, for the text input fields, it is only possible to control the cursor via the left/right arrow keys and not via the mouse; nor is it possible to select text.